Lara Rossi

 Lara Rossi is a British actress who trained at the London Academy of Music and Dramatic Art.
 She is most known for her role as Arabela Seeger in the German-French-Italian-American television series Crossing Lines, Finnish sci-fi movie Iron Sky: The Coming Race, and Lady Sybil Ramkin in The Watch, a 2021 fantasy police procedural series for BBC America based on the Discworld novels by Terry Pratchett.

-She played Sophie, the (former SRR) nanny of Tali, in the upcoming 2025 Paramount+ show NCIS: Tony & Ziva.
+She played Sophie, the (former SRR) nanny of Tali, in the 2025 Paramount+ show NCIS: Tony & Ziva.